 Yes, it happens to do that, too.
 Let me explain:

-Like this, but with an absurdly large number of people,
+Like this, but with an absurdly large number of people, and presumably fewer smiles. |

 The setup of this system, however, had an interesting effect on the values of the society which created it.
 Because the idea behind this was to give everyone a voice, oratory skills were among the most highly regarded skills.
 To be able to stand in front of your fellow citizens and speak your mind in a way that was persuasive was important.
 However, once the population size increased to the point where convening to vote on every law was just impossibly inconvenient, later democracies would follow the Roman example, and elect representatives to vote on those laws for us.
 That's how the United States and other democratic republics today are set up, and oratory skills among us commoners, though valuable, are no longer as essential.